KDE/digikam-doc/batch_queue/raw_converter.rst

     If you choose **JPEG**, or **TIFF**, or **PNG** as the **Save Format** then the metadata included in the RAW file will be included in the target files as Exif information.

-When you have finished setting up the queue, click the **Process** button to start the conversion.
-If you want to abort image conversion, press the **Abort** button.
+When you have finished setting up the queue, click the **Run** button to start the conversion.
+If you want to abort image conversion, press the **Stop** button.

 .. figure:: images/bqm_raw_converter.webp
     :alt: